Sales Reports to the CMO

-The shortcomings of the approach above are solved by having a strong CMO that is focused on revenue generation.
+The shortcomings of the approach above are solved by having a strong CMO with a knowledge of B2B business development.

 The VP Structure

 The top level structure separates into campaigns, operations and sales.
-The purpose of grouping operations and campaigns is because operations require a lot of technical expertise.
-Campaigns require creative expertise.
-This makes a logical division and allows your VPs to specialize.
+The purpose of putting operations and campaigns into separate groups is because operations require technical expertise.
+The head of marketing operations should have a strong technical and analytical skills.

 This is the technical team that supports the campaigns team.
 The handle data services and automation, build the website, manage the CRM and perform analysis and competitive research.
 This team will almost function like a development team within the marketing department.